kitnato/neverquest/README.md

 ### Auto-equip new items

 Default: on.
 Toggles the automatic equipping of weapons, armor, shields and potions once they are acquired.
+Cannot be set to off until the [knapsack](#-knapsack) is acquired.

+### Low health warning

+Default: on.
+Toggles a popover warning to prompt a retreat when the character's health drops below 33% of its maximum.

 ### Show all elements